Sawtaytoes/OneForm/everything-explained/validate-dynamic-groups-of-fields.md

 ## Performing validations on related groups of values

 With dynamic fields, it's still possible you'll wanna validate individual fields instead  of groups of those fields.
-Similar to a `GROUP BY` operation in SQL, you can add `groupNames` to "query" fields into validation groups sent to `validate` based on their group names strings:
+Similar to a `GROUP BY` operation in SQL, you can add `groupNames` to "query" fields into validation groups sent to `getErrorMessages` based on their group names strings:

 ```jsx
 const groupValidations = [